Potential Abstract Algebra course in Summer 2024

 And in my personal opinion, algebra is the hardest subject to do wrong.
 You could study QR/LU/SVD decompositions for months in a standard linear algebra class, to say nothing of row reductions.
 (Also I think the study of matrices, which is a common interpretation of linear algebra, is not particularly interesting.)
 And most the proofs in analysis are long and painful, and all it takes is a teacher without good judgment as to which proofs to skip to make it mindless computation.
 Algebra, meanwhile, pretty much only has cool stuff.
 It has combinatorial arguments, number theoretic arguments, and direct ties to both subjects too.
 It develops the widest repertoire of skills while being the least painful.

 My teaching philosophy, which I will expound on in a later post, is simply to give people a reason to care.
 Instead of saying “Here is Theorem 238, with a random setup and random conclusion,” my aim is to say, “here is a concrete example, generalize it and you will get Theorem 238.”
 The words concrete example may instill dread in you, perhaps because your previous teachers used it to mean “hyperspecific nonsense no one cares about.”
 Instead I mean a natural example we already care about.
 For example, take the integers \mathbb Z, something we all have a good feel for.
-One of the reasons we care about integers is because they uniquely factorize into primes (e.g. 120=2335120 = 2^3 \cdot 3 \cdot 5), and this allows us to do things like the Euclidean Algorithm.
-A natural question would be: which properties/procedures work because we’re working with integers in particular, and which ones hold just because we have some notion of unique prime factorization?
+One of the reasons we care about integers is because they uniquely factorize into primes (e.g. 120=2335120 = 2^3 \cdot 3 \cdot 5), and this allows us to do things like define the notion of a GCD.
+A natural question would be: which definitions/properties/procedures work because we’re working with integers in particular, and which ones hold just because we have some notion of unique prime factorization?

 These questions are quite abstract and nebulously defined, and that’s the point.
 Ring theory and the notion of Unique Factorization Domains came about because we wanted more precise answers to questions like these.
 And when the student is aware of this, it is much easier to notice the nuances of the general theory at hand, because now we have some idea what we should care about!
 Much better than saying “a unique factorization domain is a ring with properties X, Y, and Z” right?